stevedonovan/Lake/doc/index.md

     2 two
     3 three 3

-`lake` understands how to drive these very different compilers, and will let you express builds in a platform-agnostic way.
+Lake understands how to drive these very different compilers, and will let you express builds in a platform-agnostic way.

 It also (naturally) knows about Lua.
 To build LuaFileSystem, use the 'lua' flag (build as Lua extension):

     D:\dev\lua\Lake\examples\errors\msvc\lfs>lake -lua lfs.c
     cl /nologo -c /O1 /WX /I"C:/lua/include" /MD /DNDEBUG /showIncludes  lfs.c /Folfs.obj